 This cross-contextual application is central to your development of the Habits of Mind and Foundational Concepts (HCs) that contribute to success in any sector.

-Your first four semesters focus on learning and practicing these HCs in eight intensive semester-long courses.
+Your first three semesters focus on learning and practicing these HCs in six intensive semester-long, practical knowledge courses.
 The courses are designed to help you learn and utilize various research and analysis methods, characterize problems and potential solutions, understand and navigate complex social systems, and make data-informed decisions.
+In your fourth semester you will hone your skills and learn research methods applicable to your thesis through analytical focus courses.
 Your final semester is devoted to a four- to five-month applied thesis project on a relevant topic of your choosing, which could be related to your current professional employment if desired.

 Under the guidance of your thesis advisor and an external expert, you will design and carry out an original thesis project that offers novel insights to address a problem of consequence or inform a substantial decision.
 To complete the program you will defend your thesis in front of two members of the Graduate School faculty, one of whom is your thesis advisor, and your external expert.